EricPedley/Spotify-Playlist-Downloader/README.md

 # Spotify-Playlist-Downloader
-To run the program, first install youtube-dl (https://github.com/ytdl-org/youtube-dl) and then (compile everything and) run Main.
+To run the program, first install youtube-dl (https://github.com/ytdl-org/youtube-dl) and then run the jar file.
+The 1st box should be the url of the spotify playlist, and the 2nd box should be the name of the folder to put the files in.
+Once the download button is pressed, it will start downloading the files and a popup that says "Success!" should pop up.
+The download is pretty slow so try to test on small playlists(1-5 songs) for it not to take too long.